15831944/FileGrabber/README.md

 # Introduction for CSpy++
 CSpy++ is under development currently.
 CSpy++ is several times larger and more complex than FileGrabber, and is also easier to use.

-We plan that CSpy++ 0.0.1 will be released before Feburary 20, 2020.
-At least 3000 lines of code are typed at present.
-(FileGrabber 0.3.0 only has 2500+ lines!)
+We plan that CSpy++ 0.0.1 will be released before March 20, 2020.
+At least 5000 lines of code are typed at present.
+(FileGrabber 0.3.0 only has 2000+ lines!)

 CSpy++ has features as below: